NTNU-IMT/fastships_hull_generator/README.md

 ### Prerequisites

 Requirements for the software and other tools to build, test and push
+- numpy
-- Numpy
+- scipy
-- Scipy
+- matplotlib
-- Matplotlib
+- setuptools

 ### Installing